rathwell/clj-style/README.md

 ### Multiple Files

-When you intend to output multiple files, there are a couple of ways to ga about it.
+When you intend to output multiple files, there are a couple of ways to go about it.

 1. Specify a group for every rule definition and save each group to a different file.